mosdef-hub/mosdef_slitpore/README.md

 A collection of Python functions and scripts to run and analyze simulations of water inside carbon slit pores.

 ## Project Overview
-The goal of this project is to replicate the work of Gubbins and colleagues[1] using the Molecular Simulation and Design Framework (MoSDeF).
+The goal of this project is to replicate the work of Gubbins and colleagues[1] using the Molecular Simulation and Design Framework (MoSDeF)[2,3].
 MoSDeF aids in the initialization and parametrization of chemical systems for molecular simulation, and aims to be tightly integrated with the numerous molecular simulation codes available.
 Such integration allows for comparisons of simulation results from the various engines in a reproducible manner.
 Simulations are run using the following engines.
 - [Cassandra](https://cassandra.nd.edu)
 - [GROMACS](http://www.gromacs.org)
 - [LAMMPS](https://lammps.sandia.gov)